-Canon 100D versus Panasonic LX15
+Canon 100D vs Panasonic LX15

-The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were announced, respectively, in March 2013 and September 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were officially introduced, respectively, in March 2013 and September 2016.
 The 100D is a DSLR, while the LX15 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch (LX15) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is considerably smaller (40 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the LX15 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX15 has a lens built in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 100D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 100D gets 380 shots out of its LP-E12 battery, while the LX15 can take 260 images on a single charge of its DMW-BLH7 power pack.
 The power pack in the LX15 can be charged via the USB port, which can be very convenient when travelling.